Aaron Swartz: Press

-The Huffington Post reported that "Ortiz has faced significant backlash for pursuing the case against Swartz, including a petition to the White House to have her fired."
+The Huffington Post reported, "Ortiz has faced significant backlash for pursuing the case against Swartz, including a petition to the White House to have her fired."
 Other news outlets reported similarly.
 Reuters news agency called Swartz "an online icon" who "help[ed] to make a virtual mountain of information freely available to the public, including an estimated 19 million pages of federal court documents."
 The Associated Press (AP) reported that Swartz's case "highlights society's uncertain, evolving view of how to treat people who break into computer systems and share data not to enrich themselves, but to make it available to others," and that JSTOR's lawyer, former U.S. Attorney for the Southern District of New York Mary Jo White, had asked the lead prosecutor to drop the charges.

-As discussed by the editor Hrag Vartanian in Hyperallergic, Brooklyn, New York muralist BAMN ("By Any Means Necessary") created a mural of Swartz.
-"Swartz was an amazing human being who fought tirelessly for our right to a free and open Internet," the artist explained.
+As editor Hrag Vartanian writes in Hyperallergic, the Brooklyn muralist BAMN ("By Any Means Necessary") created a mural of Swartz.
+"Swartz was an amazing human being who fought tirelessly for our right to a free and open Internet", BAMN said.
 "He was much more than just the 'Reddit guy'."

-Speaking on April 17, 2013, Yuval Noah Harari described Swartz as "the first martyr of the Freedom of Information movement".
-However, according to Harari, Swartz's stance did not illustrate the belief in the freedom of persons or speech but stemmed from the increasing belief among the young generation that above anything else, information should be free.

-Swartz's legacy has been reported as strengthening the open access to scholarship movement.
+On April 17, 2013, Yuval Noah Harari called Swartz "the first martyr of the Freedom of Information movement".
+But according to Harari, Swartz's stance did not illustrate belief in the freedom of persons or speech but stemmed from his generation's conviction that above all else, information should be free.
+Swartz's legacy has reportedly strengthened the open access to scholarship movement.
 In Illinois, his home state, Swartz's influence led state university faculties to adopt policies in favor of open access.